lorensen/VTKExamples/src/Java.md

 | -------------- | ---------------------- | ------------- | ------- |
 [AnimDataCone](/Java/Visualization/AnimDataCone) | vtkRenderWindowInteractor | Animate a cone by modifying the polydata points - uses Interaction M key (Motion) to toggle animation.
 [Animation](/Java/Visualization/Animation) |  | Move a sphere across a scene
+[BackfaceCulling](/Java/Visualization/BackfaceCulling) | | Turn on/off fast culling of polygons based on orientation of normal with respect to camera.
 [BackgroundColor](/Java/Visualization/BackgroundColor) |  |  Example program to set the background color of the render window [BackgroundGradient](/Java/Visualization/BackgroundGradient) |  | viewport having gradient background using the Background (bottom) and Background2 (top) colors.
 [CameraActor](/Java/Visualization/CameraActor) | vtkCameraActor | A frustum to represent a camera.